nadavkav/moodle-mod_googledrive/README.md

 important functionality.
 As it is causing some conflicts, I am not using the Moodle HTML Editor with the Intro form field and just a simple textarea box.
 This should be solved in future versions :-)

+## TODO
+* Be able to choose an already available document
+* Share the document manually by the teacher, at a later time. (after the teacher put some content into the document, and not immediately as the module was added to the course)

 Good luck and have fun!